 As I type this there’s a cup of Italian ice and a giant glass of water on the table beside me.
 I don’t want anything to do with either of them.
 I’ll put off the Italian ice a few more minutes, say I’m waiting for it to soften.
 That’ll buy me some time; maybe my throat will be healed by then.

-From this procedure I got rid of two tonsils and I gained one worry line right between my eyebrows.
+From this procedure I got rid of two tonsils and I gained one worry wrinkle right between my eyebrows.
 Every time I eat or drink or even contemplate swallowing, that line gets just a little deeper.

 When people tell you they loved ice cream or popsicles after their tonsillectomy, what they really meant was, “Ice cream didn’t kill me, it only made me cry.”